Category: Navigation

 Garmin GPSMAP 67 unacceptable drift

-Images have been taken from the Garmin Connect website.
+This image has been taken from the Garmin Connect website.
 An investigation has been made into the problem.
 This document reports on the findings.

 Mercator projections, a comparison